Coincidence circuit: Bothe and Kohlhörster, 1929

-In 1929, Walther Bothe and Werner Kolhörster published the description of a coincidence experiment with tubular discharge counters that Hans Geiger and Wilhelm Müller had invented in 1928.
+In 1929, Walther Bothe and Werner Kolhörster published the description of a coincidence experiment with tubular discharge counters that Hans Geiger and Walther Müller had invented in 1928.
 The Bothe-Kohlhörster experiment showed penetrating charged particles in cosmic rays.
 They used the same mechanical-photographic method for recording simultaneous discharges which, in this experiment, signalled the passage of a charged cosmic ray particle through both counters and through thick wall of lead and iron that surrounded the counters.
 Their paper, entitled Das Wesen der Höhenstrahlung", was published in the Zeitschrift für Physik v.56, p.751 (1929).

 Rossi, 1930

 Bruno Rossi, at the age of 24, was in his first job as assistant in the Physics Institute of the University of Florence when he read the Bothe-Kohlhörster paper.
 It inspired him to begin his own research on cosmic rays.
 He fabricated Geiger tubes according to the published recipe, and he invented the first practical electronic coincident circuit.
 It employed several triode vacuum tubes, and could register coincident pulses from any number of counters with a tenfold improvement in time resolution over the mechanical method of Bothe.
 Rossi described his invention in a paper entitled "Method of Registering Multiple Simultaneous Impulses of Several Geiger Counters", published in Nature v.125, p.636 (1930).
 The Rossi coincidence circuit was rapidly adopted by experimenters around the world.
 It was the first practical AND circuit, precursor of the AND logic circuits of electronic computers.

 To detect the voltage pulse produced by the coincidence circuit when a coincidence event occurred, Rossi first used earphones and counted the ‘clicks’, and soon an electro-mechanical register to count the coincidence pulses automatically.
 Rossi used a triple-coincidence version of his circuit with various configurations of Geiger counters in a series of experiments during the period from 1930 to 1943 that laid an essential part of the foundations of cosmic-ray and particle physics.

 About the same time, and independently of Rossi, Bothe devised a less practical electronic coincidence device.
 It used a single pentode vacuum tube and could register only twofold coincidences.